Business owners required to recycle - January 1, 2016. Learn more.

 Disposal information and options for problem materials and hazardous waste

-Anoka County can help you find that “cash."
-We provide free assistance to businesses to help identify ways to prevent waste.
+Anoka County provides free assistance to businesses to help identify ways to prevent waste.
 We can help you put a recycling program in place by determining what types of materials your business can recycle, explaining the options in recycling haulers and educating employees about recycling.
 Click here for the program brochure.

 On-site waste assessments

 Valuable information on waste reduction, reuse, recycling and pollution prevention